 Vehicles and other objects seen in the passenger side convex mirror will look smaller and farther away than they really are.
-Relying too much on your passenger side mirror could cause you to collide with another vehicle or other object.
-Use your inside mirror when judging the size or distance of a vehicle seen in this convex mirror.
+Relying too much on your passenger side convex mirror could cause you to collide with another vehicle or other object.
+Use your inside mirror when judging the size or distance of a vehicle seen in the passenger side convex mirror.
+Some vehicles will not have a convex passenger side mirror.